Paulosmelo/Paulosmelo/README.md

 # Hi there, I'm Paulo Matheus 🙋‍♂️👋
-Currently, a Computer Science student at [@UFPE](https://www3.cin.ufpe.br/en/) and Software Engineer Intern [@Viitra](https://www.viitra.com/home).
+Currently, a Computer Science student at [@UFPE](https://www3.cin.ufpe.br/en/) and Data Engineer Intern [@ClearSale](https://br.clear.sale/).

 ## 🤘 Quick facts about me
 ❤️ Driven by **problem solving** and **learning** new technologies.
-Currently, excited about data science, data visualization and good development practices as SOLID and Design patterns.
+Currently, excited about data engineering, data science, data visualization and good development practices.
 In my spare time I like to play different sports: volleyball, muay thai and soccer;  and stay with my people.

-## 💻 Professional projects I work
+## 💻 Professional projects I worked
 - [**Redu**](https://redu.digital/): Redu is a learning environment using Opensource code [@Openredu](http://openredu.org/) and used by big Education companies like [@Sebrae](https://www.sebrae.com.br/sites/PortalSebrae) and [@Colegio Cognitivo](https://www.colegiocognitivo.com.br/)  as  their virtual environment.
-I'm working in new features and fixing bugs.
+I worked in new features and fixing bugs.

 > **Framework:** Ruby on rails using Docker |
 > **Front-end:** HTML, CSS, JS, Jquery, eRuby and SCSS |